Professional Reviews

 Does FamiSafe Keep Kids Safe Online?

-Yes, FamiSafe does keep kids safe online, and since it offers coverage on up to 10 devices, it’s a great option for smaller families.
-It also provides excellent real-time location and tracking tools, plus a unique driving monitoring feature, so you’ll also know if your kids are safe when they’re not using the internet.
+Yes, FamiSafe does keep kids safe online, and since it offers unlimited device coverage on its annual plan, it’s a great option for larger families.
+It also provides excellent real-time location and tracking tools, plus a unique driving monitoring feature, so you’ll know if your kids are safe when they’re not using the internet.

-FamiSafe includes all of the features you’d expect to see in parental controls in 2023.
+FamiSafe includes all of the features you’d expect in parental controls in 2024.
 This includes web content filtering, screen time limits, and activity reporting.
 In my tests, I couldn’t bypass FamiSafe using a VPN, which means even the more tech-savvy kids will struggle to beat its restrictions.

-Overall, FamiSafe is a decent parental control app.
-It offers multiple pricing packages, and it provides a 7-day money-back guarantee on all purchases.
+Overall, FamiSafe is a good parental control app.
+It offers multiple pricing packages and a free plan, and it provides a 7-day money-back guarantee on all purchases.

 Frequently Asked Questions